gemoc/liviz/README.md

 # Liviz

 Framework for plotting during a debugging session.
-The renderer is written in VanillaJS.
-This renderer is provided by a rest API using NodeJs and ExpressJS
+The plotter is written in VanillaJS and is provided by a Rest API using NodeJs and ExpressJS.

-## Require
+## Dependencies

 * RabbitMQ 3.8.19 (Docker setup recommended)
 * StompJs 6.1.0